FrozenHearth/ZayaChallenge/README.md

 `vue serve`

-4. Open `localhost:8080` in a new tab in your browser.
+4. Open `localhost:8080` in a new tab in your browser to view the UI.